Mauriciofrias22/python_gradebook/README.md

 # python_gradebook
-this program organizes the subjects and grades of a student into lists.
+This program organizes the subjects and grades of a student from last semester and this semester into lists and the it shows them.